India · tool

 Local etiquette

-- •Carry some cash, as smaller eateries and market stalls may not accept cards.
+- •Carry some cash, as many smaller eateries and market stalls may not accept cards.

-- •Dress modestly when visiting religious sites; beachwear is fine for beach shacks.
+- •Dress modestly when visiting temples or churches; beachwear is fine for restaurants and shacks.